hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 Well, first of all, there would be no such amount of new terminology.

-1. "Blockchain Network" would've simply been a "Fault-tolerant full-replica database cluster with authenticated cluster commit log data structure" (or something like that).
+1. "Bl*ckch*in Netw*rk" would've simply been a "Fault-tolerant full-replica
+   database cluster with authenticated cluster commit log data structure" (or something like that).
 2. "Mempool" would've been a "Cluster commit log head section".
 3. "Bitcoin", "Ethereum" and all the others would've simply been "Database replication protocols".
-4. "ProofOfWork" consensus algorithms would've been just some different "data-driven consensus" algorithms family.
+4. "ProofOfShit" consensus algorithms would've been just some different "data-driven consensus" algorithms family.
 5. No "Blocks".
 Fault-tolerant replicating databases work perfectly with per-transactional replication.